Ladsm/LadTUI/README.md

 ### Why should I use LadTUI?

-Ladtui was made mainly for small projects who need large frameworks or dont want to write boilerplate and just want to get on with it.
+Ladtui was made mainly for small projects who dont need large frameworks or dont want to write boilerplate and just want to get on with it.

 ## How to set up